dacbd/blog/content/posts/zero-to-prod-gke/index.md

 }
 ```

+Finally we want some basic protection against DDOS on our app.

+Note:
-Finally we want some basic protection against DDOS on our app, this isn't the end-all-be-all of DDOS protection and its not a subsitiute for rate-limiting on your API.
-Your app level rate-limiting you can have more control over fine tuning.
-Anyway lets establish a blanket level of protection.
+- This isn't the end-all-be-all of DDOS protection.
+- Its not a subsitiute for rate-limiting being built into your app.
+- Your app level rate-limiting you can have more control and fine tuning.
 ```hcl
 resource "google_compute_security_policy_rule" "rate_limit" {
   security_policy = google_compute_security_policy.default.name